-The Equality Coalition are seeking to look at four strategic areas over the next year:
+The Equality Coalition is seeking to focus its work on four strategic areas over the next year.

 1: Collective action and campaigning for a ‘rights based return’ to power sharing

 We will develop a manifesto outlining the conditions needed for a ‘rights based return’ to genuine power sharing in Northern Ireland.
 This manifesto will press for the enforcement of unimplemented safeguards found within the NI peace settlement as a mechanism to re-establish devolution in a manner that counters abuses of power, such as those that led to the collapse of power sharing in 2017.
 Campaigning and lobbying activities will be carried out around the manifesto.

 In addition to this, we will continue to promote collective action and mobilisation across our membership on the Northern Ireland ‘rights deficits’, including those that currently exist in relation to LGBT rights, reproductive rights and minority language rights.

 We will seek to increase interventions on the equality duty.
 Much of this work will be carried out under the auspices of the Equality Duty Enforcement Project (EDEP), which was set up by CAJ with funding from the Baring Foundation to support the work of our members to take forward complaints and other interventions to ensure the equality duty is complied with.

 The void created by two years without a devolved government and the more recent empowerment of the civil service to take decisions that had previously been the preserve of Ministers both opens opportunities and entails risks.
 The equality duty remains one of the few challenge tools to counter poor decision making.
 There are likely to be a number of upcoming challenges this year and beyond, including the potential loss of the NI welfare reform mitigations package from March 2020 onwards.

 3: Protecting socio-economic rights in the context of an EU Exit